shai-amar/host-tracker/README.md

 If the HTML response is **200** - it is OK, otherwise, it sends a mail to the preconfigured recipients

 ## Why did I do that
 I needed to monitor the liveliness of my server.
-At first I was looking for SAAS solution that will help me with that.
+At first, I was looking for a SAAS solution that will help me with that.
-I found some but they were a little expensive and not user friendly, do I've decided to create one of my own.
+I found some but they were a little expensive and not very user friendly,

+so...
+I've decided to create one of my own.
 It was rather easy and fun and I let you decide weather to use it or not.

 ## Prerequisites